/Physical Modeling/Fluids/Gas/Valves & Orifices/Directional Control Valves/Check Valve (G)

 where

-- is the ratio of the adiabatic exponent to 1.4;
+— the ratio of the adiabatic index to 1.4;

-- is the value of the parameters xT pressure differential ratio factor at choked flow.
+— parameter value xT pressure differential ratio factor at choked flow.

-When the pressure ratio exceeds the value of the parameters Laminar flow pressure ratio, , there is a smooth transition to usage of the linearised equation:
+When is the pressure ratio exceeds the value of the parameter Laminar flow pressure ratio, , there is a smooth transition to using the linearized equation:

 where

-When the pressure ratio falls below , the flow becomes critical and the equation is used:
+When is the pressure ratio falls lower , the flow becomes critical, and the equation is used:

-If the parameter Valve parameterization is set to Kv flow coefficient, the unit uses the same equations, but replaces with using the relationship .
-For more information on the mass flow equations, when the parameters Valve parameterization are set to Kv flow coefficient or `Cv flow coefficient`is given in [2] and [3].
+If for the parameter Valve parameterization the value is set Kv flow coefficient, then the block uses the same equations, but replaces on using a relationship .
+More detailed information about the mass flow equations when for the parameter Valve parameterization the value is set Kv flow coefficient or Cv flow coefficient, is given in [2] and [3].

-If the parameter Valve parameterization is set to the value of Sonic conductance, then the mass flow rate of is defined as:
+If for the parameter Valve parameterization the value is set Sonic conductance, then the mass consumption defined as:

 where